Raising carbon tax rate, building talent pipeline: MPs suggest ways to further S'pore's green transition

 She cited last year's Ecosperity Week, where it was revealed that 250 chief executives of firms which have made net-zero commitments were unsure of how to reach their goals.

-"There remain many companies, especially our SMEs, which have yet to come on board the green economy bandwagon.
+"There remain many companies, especially our SMEs (small and medium-sized enterprises), which have yet to come on board the green economy bandwagon.

 "Many consider sustainable practices as regulatory requirements.
 They lack the understanding of their impact on their business and how to make the green transition, yet this is one of the most significant business opportunities that they can tap for future growth," said Ms Foo.